 - conception and construction of suitable complete system test benches

 - adaptation and optimization of a test concept for the investigation of the ageing process of various blends on the rapid ageing test bench

 The focus in this module is on the basic description of the kinetics of fuel blends and the effective modelling of fuel chemistry in CAE tools for combustion process development.
 Kinetic models for many pure components are already available in the literature.
 The behavior of the combustion chemistry of fuel blends, however, is largely unknown.
 Suitable methods are now to be developed for this purpose.
 AVL Deutschland with RWTH Aachen University as its partner will take over the management of the project.

-- shock tube investigations: basic experiments on the Rapid Compression Machine (RCM) to characterize the ignition chemistry of relevant fuel blends
+- basic experiments on the shock tube and Rapid Compression Machine (RCM) to characterize the ignition chemistry of relevant fuel blends.

 - numerical description of fuel blend sprays: Investigations into the modelling of the evaporation behavior and the mixture preparation of fuel blends

 - development of kinetic models for fuel blends using data from the above investigations

 - development of a method for combustion simulation of fuel blends